Mental health when caring for someone with cancer

 • You can ask for mental health support at any time.
 You don’t have to wait until you feel really bad to ask for help.

 • Think about how you coped in difficult situations before.
-See whether these strategies can help you now.
-For example, painting, dancing, gardening or knitting.
+See whether these strategies, such as doing art, dancing, gardening, or knitting, can help you now.

 • Try to avoid habits that will worsen your mental health.
 This might be drinking too much alcohol or caffeine or staying up late and overworking